-How to Defend the Over/Under Pass Defense (and Set Up a Crucifix) - a BJJ Tutorial
+How to Defend the Over/Under Pass (and Set Up a Crucifix): A BJJ Tutorial

 The over/under pass in BJJ can be a virtually unstoppable, devastating guard pass.
 Conventional double under pass defenses don't work against the over/under, and the over/under pass can be a great counter to them.
 Likewise, hipping away and using traditional guard maintenance techniques tend to fall a bit short.